Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

 - a piece of content stored inside the current page: `page/data/dataSourceItem`
 - the page itself, where the component is being placed

-For this tutorial, we will be implementing the first option.
-You will create a piece of content that can be used as a data source for the Text Teaser component and it will be stored inside a data folder within your Company Dev site.
+For this tutorial, you will be implementing the first option.
+You will:

+1. Create a piece of content that can be used as a data source for the Text Teaser component
+1. Configure it to store inside a data folder within your Company Dev site.
+1. Configure XM Cloud so that authors can create the content
+1. Connect a created data source to the Component on the page.
-We also need to configure XM Cloud so that authors can create the content and connect it to the Component on the page.
-Whenever an author drags the Text Teaser component onto the page, we want them to be asked to select an existing piece of content or create a new one.
+1. Configure XM Cloud so that whenever an author drags the Text Teaser component onto the page, they are asked to select an existing piece of content or create a new one.

-We also need to setup our solution so that we can store our new data model in source control and deploy them to other environments.
+1. Setup the solution so that you can store the new data model in source control so it can be deployed to other environments.

 ## Prerequisites